ibm-garage-tsa/cp4mcm-installer/README.md

 export ENTITLED_REGISTRY_KEY="<YOUR LONG ENTITLEMENT KEY GOES HERE>"

 #
-# Cloud Pak Version, defaults to 2.2 if not set
+# Cloud Pak Version, defaults to 2.3 if not set
 #
 # There are some implications while picking the version.
 For example:
 # - In CP4MCM v2.1.x: the RHACM, once enabled, will be v2.0
 # - In CP4MCM v2.2.x: the RHACM, once enabled, will be v2.1
+# - In CP4MCM v2.3.x: the RHACM, once enabled, will be v2.2
 #
-export CP4MCM_VERSION="2.2"
+export CP4MCM_VERSION="2.3"

 #
 # Cloud Pak Modules to enable or disable: